Cannabis Edible Products Category: Cannabinoids

 - A person will not feel the effects immediately like smoking cannabis.
 In some cases it could take over two hours before the peak effects are felt.

 - Effects can last longer, over a number of hours compared to inhalation.
+As a rough guide, it can take around 30-90 minutes to feel effects and over 2 hours to feel the peak effects.

 - It is harder for a person to know an accurate dose or gauge how they will react compared to inhaling.
 People may easily consume too much THC without knowing until the effects are felt some time later.
 This can increase the risks.

-Risk reduction information can be found here
+Risk reduction information for cannabis edible products can be found here

 « Back to Types of Drugs page